-Villaverde is a 5th class municipality of Nueva Vizcaya Province in Cagayan Valley Region, Philippines.
+Villaverde is a 5th class municipality of Nueva Vizcaya Province in Cagayan Valley Region or Region 2 in northeastern Luzon, Philippines.

 Profile of Villaverde Municipality (Geography)